benjamintli/twitter_sentiment_classifier_keras/README.md

 ### Training the model

-the script then takes these words and trains a single layer neural network.
+The script then takes these words and feeds it into a single layer neural network.

-### Using the model
+### Prototyping the model

-commandline script called run.py loads the model and gets the user to input a phrase. the script checks the corpus for the word. if it finds it, it'll load the index of it. otherwise, it'll skip over that word. it'll feed that into the trained model and output a prediciton of positive or negative. it'll also output an "accuracy" between 0 or 1.
+Commandline script called run.py loads the model and gets the user to input a phrase.
+The script checks the corpus for the word. if it finds it, it'll load the index of it.
+Otherwise, it'll skip over that word. it'll feed that into the trained model and output a prediciton of positive or negative.
+It'll also output an "accuracy" float between 0 or 1.

 ### Flask API